cChiiper/UNIL_MLS_Master_FS_HOG_WGD_Detection/README.md

 Inferred phylogenetic tree of the following species Schizosaccharomyces pombe, Kluyveromyces lactis, Zygosaccharomyces Rouxii, Vanderwaltozyma polyspora and Saccharomyces cerevisiae.

 ### HierarchicalGroups.orthoxml
-Hierarchical orthologous groups inferred with the OMA standalone software for the aforementioned yeast species
+Hierarchical orthologous groups inferred with the OMA standalone software for the aforementioned yeast species.

 Data to infer newick and orthoxml file obtained from https://omabrowser.org/oma/export/